PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-4/jcache-api/README.md

 ## Video 4.5: Distributed state using the JCache API

+Sometime you may want to store and cache temporary data in your clustered microservice instances.
+Usually you want that all instances see the same state, so it needs to be replicated between them.
+The JCache API provides a HashMap like programming API to access and use an in-memory datagrid technology like Hazelcast.

 ### Step 1: Infrastructure setup

 We are going to simulate a clustered environment by running the same microservice